Petersen, Kings defeat Blackhawks 2-1 in shootout

 Chicago's Erik Gustafsson fell and lost the puck at the Los Angeles blue line.
 Toffoli picked it up, powered into the Chicago zone and beat Crawford between the legs when his shot from the slot deflected off defenseman Duncan Keith.

-The Blackhawks started to test Petersen late in the second.
+Buoyed by three power plays in the second, Blackhawks started to test Petersen late in the period.
 He preserved the 1-0 lead with a quick save on Nick Schmaltz's one-timer from the slot during a Chicago power play with four minutes left in the second.

+"I thought we got some energy off the power plays," said Chicago coach Jeremy Colliton, who is 1-2-2 since taking over for Joel Qunneville on Nov.
+6. "We had some chances but it didn't go in."

 Saad crashed into the crease and tied it 1-all at 2:39 of the third on Chicago's 21st shot, redirecting Jonathan Toews' feed from the side of the net past Petersen high on the glove side.